-INTRODUCING – Shane McConnell - Irish Boxing
+RE-INTRODUCING: Shane McConnell - Irish Boxing

 There may not be a fixed style in terms of fighting as of yet for McConnell but he certainly has a unique style in terms of how he approaches interviews.

-The latest Deise to enter the pro ranks is thoughtful in his responses and appears a cliche-free zone.
-Even when it comes to discussing excitement levels ahead of his first-ever boxing bout, the Munster former Irish Muay Thai champion is different.
+The latest Deise to enter the pro ranks is thoughtful in his responses and appears a cliché-free zone.
+Even when it comes to discussing excitement levels ahead of his first-ever boxing bout, the former Irish Muay Thai champion is different.

 McConnell isn’t so much looking forward to fighting on Saturday, rather he is excited about the possibility of having his hand raised after trading leather again.